 Difficulty: Easy

-One of the more popular in-town hiking trails is located in Druid Park.
+One of the more popular in-town hiking trails is located in Druid Hill Park.
 This paved loop is a nice stroll around the park and the zoo.
-The trails are open for walking, hiking and biking.
+The trail is open for walking, hiking and biking.
 While I rate this trail as easy, there are a few hilly areas, but nothing too strenuous.
 I did experience a lot of other walkers and hikers during a few trips to this park.
-I was told by a few other hikers that there are moments of solitude on weekdays; this is a very popular trail on the weekends.
 I’m looking forward to hitting this trail, which is open year-round, during the autumn months to see the spectacular foliage colors.

 Forest Glen, Pigs Run, Santee Branch, and Backside of Nun’s